 The Navy's desire to procure the first FFG(X) in FY2020 does not allow enough time to develop a completely new design (i.e., a clean-sheet design) for the FFG(X).
-(Using a clean-sheet design might defer the procurement of the first ship to about FY2024.)
-Consequently, the Navy intends to build the FFG(X) to a modified version of an existing ship design-an approach called the parent-design approach.
-The parent design could be a U.S. ship design or a foreign ship design.
+(The Navy states that using an unaccelerated acquisition strategy involving a lengthier requirements-evaluation phase and a clean-sheet design would defer the procurement of the first ship to FY2025.13) Consequently, the Navy intends to build the FFG(X) to a modified version of an existing ship design-an approach called the parent-design approach.
+The parent design could be a U.S. ship design or a foreign ship design.14 established in $3^{\rm rd}$ QTR FY19 prior to the Navy awarding the Detail Design and Construction contract